 Ingredient notes

 - Fuyu persimmons: these are the persimmons that are flatter in shape.
-If you can't find fuyu persimmons, you can still make the cake; check the FAQ section below for some substitution ideas.
+If you can't find fuyu persimmons, you can still make the cake; check the additions and substitutions section below for some substitution ideas.

 - Brown sugar: the recipe calls for dark brown sugar because the extra bit of caramel flavor goes so well with the other flavors in the cake.
 But, if you only have light brown sugar, that will work too!